 When oil-flooded screw compressors are operated, air and oil mix, and oil is removed from the air in a separation system.
 Well, most of it anyway.
 Modern screw compressors use various mechanical ways to separate oil, resulting into nominal oil carry over between 2 and 4 ppm in compressed air.
 This may not sound like much but it comes to 2 to 4 kg of residual oil in one million kg of air.
 From these basics and typical duty cycle profiles for various compressor sizes, we can deduce that oil lubricated screw compressors alone produce between 8.2 and 10 million kg (18 and 22 million lbs) of oil in the air every year.
 This is the amount for Europe only.
 Add to this other oil lubricated compressor types and other continents and the number gets staggering.
 It is the small streams that make big rivers.

 Please note that the above-mentioned numbers do not include the oil in the gas state of matter.
 The heat in compression vaporizes oil into gas form and most of it is not captured in oil separation.
 Oil is released in both gas and particle phase.
 When compressed air cools down, oil vapors condense in the air lines to oil droplets in particle form.

-Oh, and there is more – the amount of oil released from the compressor and filters increases when compressors get older.
+Oh, and there is more – the amount of oil released from the air compressor and filters increases when the compressors get older.
 This means that the nominal 2 to 4 ppm oil carry over rate can increase to 8 to 10ppm before the filter change.
-And, that’s a lot of cumulative additional oil in the air from each and every compressor.
+And, that’s a lot of cumulative additional oil in the air from each and every air compressor.